iwhillock/Atmos/README.md

 ---
 ### USE CASES
-Atmos was built to play introduction, changeover, or exit material when clocking is still needed at an indeterminate time within the same Live Set.
-A Live Set can be played as normal, and when the transport is stopped, a soundfile can be automatically triggered.
+Atmos was built to play introduction, transition, or exit material when clocking is still needed at an indeterminate time within the same Live Set.
+For example, a Live Set can be played as normal, and when the transport is stopped, a soundfile can be automatically triggered.
 It can also be used creatively, adding the ability of flexible timing to compositions, while staying within the Live ecosystem.

 ----
 ### COMPATIBILITY
 - Works only with MacOS.
 Tested with Apple Silicon, MacOS 15.6.1, November 2025.
 ### INSTALLATION
-- Simply download the device and add it to where your Max4Live devices are stored
+- Download the folder and add it to where your Max4Live devices are stored.
+Make sure that this directory is in your Max File Preferences with Subfolder enabled to ensure all the proper codes are loaded.

 ----
 ### NAMING